Lake School 2026

 For over 20 years Polly Christie has opened people’s hearts by teaching them to sing.
 Polly established Pollyphonics Choir in 2008 in the Macedon Ranges, creating vibrant, soulful, choral performances ever since.

-In 2025 Polly will lead a new course “Choral Singing with Polly” for intermediate singers.
+In 2026 Polly will lead “Choral Singing with Polly” for intermediate singers.
 Learn a song in 4-part harmony, develop vocal tone, dynamics and choral blending.
 She will also host the Big Welcome Sing in the Botanical Gardens on the first morning (weather permitting) to help us get our voices warmed up for the week ahead!

 Cathy Blake